 Zinc has a very important role in your immune system by helping wounds heal.
 Upping intake of zinc to 12-17 mg per day can help boost immunity and keep the body healthy.
 Adults need 8-11mg of zinc per day, but the Institute of Medicine suggests that vegans with high intakes of unrefined grains might need 50% more zinc than recommended for other adults.

 Digestive enzymes, both the ones produced naturally by our bodies and the ones in supplements, play a huge role in breaking down the food we eat to absorb better and use the nutrients.
 New vegans can benefit from digestive enzymes especially if they are consuming more vegetables than before.
-Enzymes can help prevent gas and bloating that come with an increase in fiber consumption.
+Enzymes can help prevent gas and bloating that comes with an increase in fiber consumption.
 However, consuming too many unnecessary enzymes can end in an uncommon allergic reaction.

 This mineral is only needed in small amounts; it helps prevent cell damage from infection because of its antioxidant properties.
 It also plays an important role in reproduction, thyroid gland function, and DNA production.
 Just like most vitamins make sure you talk to a doctor before considering taking it.